-Sony has developed an image sensor for smartphones that's capable of shooting videos at an astounding 1,000 frames per second (fps).
+Sony has developed an image sensor for smartphones that's capable of shooting video at an astounding 1,000 frames per second (fps).

 The sensor takes the conventional two-layered image sensor concept and stacks a third layer of dynamic random access memory, giving the sensor faster readout speeds that can prevent distortion during high-speed photography and record videos at a significantly higher frame rate.